NYC Prohibits Past Pay Inquiries

 The New York City Council passed legislation yesterday that will prohibit employers from making inquiries regarding salary history during the hiring process, a measure aimed at addressing gender-based wage gaps.
 Under the new law, it will be an unlawful discriminatory practice to ask about the salary history of a job applicant, or rely on the salary history of an applicant in determining compensation, during the hiring process.

 Mayor de Blasio, who issued an executive order banning city agencies from asking job applicants about their salary history in November 2016, is expected to sign the bill into law in short order.
 The legislation will take effect 180 days thereafter.
+[Update: Mayor de Blasio signed the legislation on May 4, meaning the law will take effect on October 31, 2017.]
 What do employers need to know about this new law?

 Details About The New Law

 The ban will extend not only to questions or statements put directly to job applicants, but also to any such inquiries made to their current or former employer or any search of publicly available records for the purpose of obtaining information about salary history.
 However, the ban will not extend to applicants for internal transfer or promotion with their current employer, or to public employees whose salaries are determined by collective bargaining agreements.
 Moreover, if job applicants voluntarily and without prompting disclose their salary history to prospective employers, that information may be considered when determining salary.

 Pay Equity In Sights Of City Council